SansGuidon/bookmarks/README.md

 * [AlternativeTo](https://alternativeto.net/platform/self-hosted/?license=opensource) - Open Source Self-Hosted apps on AlternativeTo
 * [Stack Exchange](https://softwarerecs.stackexchange.com/) - Software Recommendations Stack Exchange
 * [Slant](https://www.slant.co/) - this community of enthusiasts provide recommendations on lot of things / useful to find best tools for the job
+* [FreshRSS](https://www.freshrss.org/) - A free, self-hostable aggregator… probably the best! (in their opinion, and mine also :) ).
+I tested many free self hosted RSS readers, and by far this is the one I recommend the most for its flexibility and numerous options

 ## Event discovery
 * [Meetup](https://www.meetup.com) - meet groups of people near you who share your interests